the pest flies invading your home

-By PPControl
+By proofPest

-Appearance: Very small flies that are about 1/8 inch in length including the wings.
+Appearance: Very small flies that are about 1/8 inch in length, including the wings.
 They are among the smallest flies found in homes.
 A distinct characteristic of a Fruit Fly is its bright red eyes.
 The body is usually a light yellow to tan color.

-Elimination: Fruit Flies are attracted to the smell of vinegar and usually once in vinegar, they cannot fly out.
+Elimination: Fruit Flies are attracted to the smell of vinegar, and usually, once in vinegar, they cannot fly out.
 One way to attract and trap fruit flies is to get a bottle of apple cider vinegar, cover the top with plastic wrap, and poke a hole in the top for the fly to enter through.
 Putting a bit of dish soap in the vinegar also helps prevent the fly from flying.

 Phorid Flies